softmindsol/optistack-backend/docs/product-api.md

 ## 1. Create Product

-Adds a new product to the global catalog.
+Adds a new product to the global catalog AND automatically adds it to the creating user's stack.

 - **Endpoint**: `/`
 - **Method**: `POST`